DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Discontinuity Embedded Deep Energy Method

 \subsection{Overview of the proposed method}

 In standard PINNs, the solution is approximated by a neural network, where the inputs are the spatial coordinates of the sampling points.
 It has been proven theoretically \cite{llanas2008constructive} and experimentally \cite{sarma2024interface} that the output solutions can hardly output discontinuous solutions.
 This makes it challenging to approximate discontinuous physical fields with PINNs.
-In DEDEM, we introduce a transformation of spatial coordinates before inputting them into the neural network:
+In DEDEM, we introduce a transformation of spatial coordinates and embed them into the input of the neural network:

-where $u_{NN}$ represents the neural network, $\bm{x}$ is the spatial coordinates of points, and $\bm{\gamma} = \{\gamma_1, \gamma_2, ..., \gamma_n\}$ denotes the introduced n-dimensional transformation function to describe the discontinuities inside the domain.
-With the help of selected embeddings satisfying specific features, the outputs of NN can be imposed to satisfy specific discontinuities.
+where $u_{NN}$ represents the neural network, $\bm{x}$ is the spatial coordinates of points, and $\bm{\gamma} = \{\gamma_1, \gamma_2, ..., \gamma_n\}$ denotes the introduced embedding to describe the discontinuities inside the domain.
+The derivative of the output respect to a spatial coordinate $x_i$ can be given by the chain rule:

-The construction of $\bm{\gamma}$ involves tracking and describing the discontinuous surfaces and interfaces, which can be done by signed distance functions (SDF).
-The SDF for describing an interface $\alpha$ is given by: